-Isolated Maduro revels in Erdogan's backing ahead of Venezuela vote
+Venezuela's Maduro gets support from Erdogan, Maradona ahead of vote

 Venezuelan opposition leaders say Maduro is selling assets on the cheap in an attempt to keep his cash-strapped government afloat despite a fifth straight year of recession and collapsing oil production.

-Maduro says a right-wing, U.S.-led campaign is seeking to destabilize his administration financially in order to foment a coup and usher in a capitalist leadership.

-“Venezuelans are going to give a lesson on democracy and liberty to the world on Sunday,” Maduro told Erdogan.

-Additional reporting by Leon Wietfeld, Andreina Aponte and Girish Gupta; Writing by Alexandra Ulmer; Editing by Susan Thomas
+Additional reporting by Leon Wietfeld, Andreina Aponte and Girish Gupta; Writing by Alexandra Ulmer; Editing by Tom Brown